Chart Color Schemes

 Residential development activity is lower than average in Frenchville - Mount Archer according to AreaSearch's national comparison of local real estate markets

 Frenchville - Mount Archer has seen approximately five dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25, 29 homes were approved, with another five approved so far in FY26.
+Over the past five financial years, from FY-21 to FY-25, 29 homes received approval, with another five approved in FY-26 so far.
 On average, 4.2 people moved to the area each year for every dwelling built during these years.

-This significant demand outpaces supply, which can put upward pressure on prices and increase competition among buyers.
-The average expected construction cost of new dwellings is $245,000, below regional levels, indicating more affordable housing options.
-In FY26, commercial approvals totalled $977,000, reflecting the area's residential nature.
-Compared to the rest of Queensland, Frenchville - Mount Archer has significantly less development activity, at 84.0% below the regional average per person.
-This scarcity can strengthen demand and prices for existing properties.
+This high demand outpaces supply, typically driving up prices and increasing competition among buyers.
+The average construction cost of new dwellings is $245,000, which is below regional levels, suggesting more affordable housing options.
+In FY-26, $977,000 worth of commercial approvals have been registered, indicating the area's residential focus.
+Compared to the rest of Queensland, Frenchville - Mount Archer has significantly less development activity, with 84.0% below the regional average per person.
+This scarcity of new homes can strengthen demand and prices for existing properties.

-Nationally, this is also below average, suggesting possible planning constraints or the area's maturity.
-Recent building activity consists solely of detached dwellings, maintaining the area's traditional low-density character with a focus on family homes.
-As of now, there are an estimated 1584 people in the area per dwelling approval, reflecting its quiet development environment.
-Population forecasts indicate Frenchville - Mount Archer will gain 82 residents by 2041.
+Nationally, this is also below average, reflecting the area's maturity and potential planning constraints.
+All recent building activity consists of detached dwellings, maintaining the area's traditional low-density character with a focus on family homes.
+As of now, there are an estimated 1584 people in the area per dwelling approval.
+Population forecasts suggest Frenchville - Mount Archer will gain 82 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development